 Beef or Turkey Meatballs on a Foreman Grill Recipe

 If you have time on a weekend afternoon, and like meatballs, making a batch of them is a really smart thing to do for weeknight meals.
-I tend to make a lot at once and freeze them in serving size bags or containers.
+I tend to make a lot at once and freeze them in serving-size bags or containers.
 I use them for spaghetti and meatballs or I add them to soups.
 In a pinch, they make a great snack for when guests stop by.

-My usual method of making meatballs involves mixing the ground meat with other ingredients, rolling the mixture into evenly sized meatballs and then searing them in olive oil in a cast iron skillet until browned.
-Unfortunately, I often get a lot of grease splatter while the meatballs are searing and a few unevenly cooked meatballs because they don’t always roll easily.
-My kitchen is a mess by the time they are browned.
 I will often finish the meatballs off in the oven or in a simmering pot of tomato sauce to make sure they are fully cooked.
 Adding them to a pot of sauce offers another dimension of flavor to both the meatballs and the sauce.

 I recently discovered that there is a less messy way to make meatballs that also ensures that they are cooked evenly.
 You can do this by using a George Foreman Basic Grill.
 It isn’t much different than making hamburgers on the grill.

-I have 2 recipes for meatballs on a GF grill.
-The first is for beef meatballs that can be finished in a pot of red sauce for pasta or meatball sandwiches.
-The second is for turkey meatballs that can be used for soup.
 I should warn you that when you make these meatballs they may not stick around long enough to find their way onto pasta, or into soup or meatball sandwiches.
 As you transfer them to a plate, they may disappear.
 They are really good finger food right off the hot grill.

 meatballs in foreman grill